Product Page Optimization: A Guide to App Store A/B Testing

 Yelp could run an A/B test to better understand the screenshot variant that leads to more conversion

-To get the most out of your product page optimization efforts, you should keep these factors in mind:
+To get the most out of your product page optimization (PPO) efforts, you should keep these factors in mind:

 Traffic proportion

 This is the percentage of visitors that will randomly view a treatment version of your product page assets.
 You can choose the amount of traffic you want to send to your original product page vs alternate versions.
 For example, if you allocate 50% of your traffic to the test, the remaining 50% will be directed to the original product page.
-The 50% allocated to PPO will be distributed between each treatment (if you have two treatments, each one will get 25% of your entire traffic).
+The 50% allocated to PPO will be distributed between each treatment (if you have two treatments, each one will get 25% entire traffic).

 Assets and treatments